All tournaments at The Lodge Card Club operate under the official Tournament Directors Association rules, which are listed below in full.

 3: Official Terminology and Gestures

 Official betting terms are simple, unmistakable, time-honored declarations like bet, raise, call, fold, check, all-in, complete, and pot (pot-limit only).
 Regional terms may also meet this test.
 Also, players must use gestures with caution when facing action; tapping the table is a check.
 It is the responsibility of players to make their intentions clear: using non-standard terms or gestures is at player’s risk and may result in a ruling other than what the player intended.
-See also Rules 2 & 42.
+See also Rules 2 and 42.

 4: Player Identity